ST. ANDREW'S PARISH 1 N MAIN ST, KENT, CT 06757 860-927-3486 STANDREWSKENTCT@GMAIL.COM

 ANNUAL CHRISTMAS BAZAAR

-Each year on the Saturday prior to Thanksgiving the parish holds its annual Christmas Bazaar, filled with all manner of baked goods, Christmas ornaments, antiques, jewelry, toys and beautiful gift ideas.
+Each year on the Saturday prior to Thanksgiving the parish holds its annual Christmas Bazaar, filled with all manner of baked goods, Christmas ornaments, antiques, jewelry and beautiful gift ideas.
 A visit from Santa, plus drawings for door prizes and lunch tempt all who come.
 Proceeds from this event benefit the missionary work of St. Andrew’s as overseen by the Mission and Outreach Commission.
 Involvement by the entire parish is welcome.

 Marel Rogers coordinates this event and the work of all of the volunteers